I SPENT

 IN PRISON.

-I worked in prisons around 2010, teaching re-entry skills to inmates.
-If they ever got out, these were the skills they’d need to navigate a world they hadn’t seen in 20+ years.
+I worked in prisons around 2010, teaching re-entry skills to inmates—the skills they’d need to navigate a world they hadn’t seen in 20+ years.
 One of those skills was writing.
-Yeah, I went to prison to teach writing skills.

-Let’s be clear.
-These guys did not have writing skills.
-At least not in the way I’d been taught.
-Their grammar, terrible.
+To be clear, they did not have writing skills.
+At least not how I’d been taught.
+Grammar, terrible.
 Vocabulary, basic.
-Sentence structure, nonexistant.
+Sentence structure, nonexistent.

-But damn if they weren’t the best writers I’ve ever met.
+But damn if they weren’t the best writers I’d ever met.
 They could spin stories and flow argument better than any professor I had.
-So up at Otisville and Greenhaven State Penitentiaries, I learned a valuable lesson: writing ability doesn't matter unless the story’s worth telling.
+In prison, I learned a valuable lesson: writing ability doesn’t matter unless the story’s worth telling.

 So that’s what I’ve been up to since.
 Trying to make the choices that make my life a story worth telling.
-Here’s what I’ve got so far:
+And so far:

-I grew up as a carpenter.
+I grew up a carpenter.
 Raised on a peacock and miniature donkey farm.
 Worked with hardened criminals.
-Performed in a circus for four years.
+Performed circus for four years.
 Played saxophone for ten.
 Published for electrical engineering.
 Studied psychology.
-And somewhere along the way, was bankrolled by the US State Dept to learn Arabic to fluency.
+And along the way, was bankrolled by the US State Dept to learn Arabic to fluency.

-I jumped into advertising because an agency in Jordan needed a Western face to get clout in meetings.
-They called me a copywriter, a term I had to Google.
-I stayed there for a while and was snagged up by JWT Dubai, where I won some metal and was gone before the awards showed up.
-Then, I was hire #4 at Nomads Dubai, and helped grow that place to 50 folks.
+I jumped into advertising because an agency in Jordan needed a Western face for clout in meetings.
+They called me a copywriter—a term I had to Google.
+I stayed a while, then was snagged by JWT Dubai, where I won a dozen awards and was gone before they were delivered.
+Then I was hire #4 at Nomads Dubai, and helped grow that place to 50 folks.

 I moved with them to Amsterdam, then left a year later with my CEO to start a new agency, Zerotrillion.
 In the next 4.5 years, we grew to 3 offices, a few dozen people, and a list of client wins and industry honours that’ll make me blush if you ask too much about it.